Organic and Other Environmentally Friendly Foods

 - Fair Trade Certified: If you see this on coffee, chocolate, tea, rice, or sugar, it means that the farmers received fair prices for their products.

-- Marine Stewardship Council: If you see this on a package of fish sticks or Alaskan salmon, it means the seafood was caught without endangering the species or harming the local ecosystem.
+- Marine Stewardship Council: If you see this on your package of fish sticks or Alaskan salmon, it means the seafood was caught without endangering the species or harming the local ecosystem.

 Natural foods are foods that are minimally processed and remain as close as possible to their whole, original state.
 Natural foods don’t have to adhere to the same rigorous standards organic foods do.
 However, the term “natural” generally means a product has no artificial ingredients or preservatives and that meat or poultry is minimally processed and free of artificial ingredients.